mrzamaniiii/Ground-Penetrating-Radar-Data-Processing/README.md

 ### 2. Signal Filtering
 To improve the signal-to-noise ratio:
-* **Bandpass Butterworth Filter:** Applied to isolate the most energetic region of the spectrum (Lower Cutoff: 650 MHz, Upper Cutoff: 4030 MHz).
+* **Bandpass Butterworth Filter:** Applied to isolate the most energetic region of the spectrum.
 * **Background Subtraction:** A subtracting average procedure (window: 250 traces) was used to remove background noise and horizontal ringing.

 ### 3. Velocity Analysis & Migration
 * **Velocity Analysis:** By fitting diffraction hyperbolas, the propagation velocity was estimated at 0.135 m/ns.
 * **Migration (Diffraction Stack):** This step collapsed the diffraction hyperbolas to correctly position the targets.
-A summation width of 50 was calculated based on the hyperbola aperture (~0.2m).

 ### 4. Visualization
 * **Envelope Extraction:** Calculated to visualize signal energy strength.